-Janet was signed to a five record deal with A&M Records in the early 80's.
-After the first two albums failed at radio and in the clubs, A&M was none to thrilled with their decision and even less excited about Janet going back into the studio for her third album in 1985.
+Janet was signed to a five record deal with A&M Records in the early 80’s.
+After the first two albums failed at radio and in the clubs, A&M was none too thrilled with their decision and even less excited about Janet going back into the studio for her third album in 1985.
 Seeking to take control away from her domineering parents (both personally and professionally), Janet hooked up with music producers Jimmy Jam and Terry Lewis of “The Time” fame.
-The end result, was a more mature sound with a harder, funkier edge than anything she had ever done.
+The end result was a more mature sound with a harder, funkier edge than anything she had ever done.
 That album was the mega-selling “Control.”
 With no less than six top ten singles spawned from the album, “Control” set the stage for a new Jackson family superstar.

 By the time she released “Rhythm Nation” in late 1989, Janet sealed the deal and all bets were off; she had now entered into the stratosphere of worldwide mega-entertainers.
 Spawning seven top ten singles, “Rhythm Nation” was a mixture of hard-hitting dance songs with a serious undertone and fun carefree songs that mixed well with Janet’s shy and easygoing personality.
 By the time she performed “Black Cat” at the MTV Music Awards, we began to witness a slimmer and more confident Janet.
-Once “Love Will Never Do Without You” was released, Janet’s image had morphed from tough little girl, to full-out sexy beautiful woman.
+Once “Love Will Never Do Without You” was released, Janet’s image had morphed from a tough little girl to a full-out sexy beautiful woman.
 With the transformation completed, she released a greatest hits album and signed a new multi-million dollar record deal with Virgin Records.
-With a purported $80 million dollar contract in her mid-twenties, Janet was the highest paid artist in the industry, until Mariah Carey left Sony several years later.
+With a purported $80 million dollar contract in her mid-twenties, Janet was the highest-paid artist in the industry, until Mariah Carey left Sony several years later.

 From there, Janet went on to have great success with her releases.
 That is until the incident involving a “wardrobe malfunction” at Super Bowl XXXVIII in early February of 2004.
 While I’m not going to rehash the incident with her and Justin Timberlake here, the publicity stunt caused her record sales to plummet and a backlash at radio.
 No matter what you might think of the “nipple-gate,” controversy, Janet is a bona fide superstar worthy of her inclusion in the Diva Hall of Fame.